Coaches to Sheffield

 Cadbury World

-Birmingham is the proud home of Cadbury World, one of the UK’s most popular family attractions.
-Like a real-life Willy Wonka’s Chocolate Factory, Cadbury World celebrates the most famous chocolate bars around, with plenty of exhibits to keep the kids entertained.
-Be sure to visit the world’s biggest Cadbury shop for some sweet-toothed souvenirs too!
+Birmingham proudly hosts Cadbury World, a chocolate lover's paradise and one of the UK’s top family attractions.
+It’s like stepping into Willy Wonka’s Chocolate Factory, with exhibits celebrating iconic chocolate bars and plenty to keep the kids entertained.
+Don't forget to visit the world’s biggest Cadbury shop for some delicious souvenirs!

 Thinktank

-Thinktank is a unique science museum that offers a rewarding day out and redefines what it is to learn through exploration.
-From steam engines to human intestines, this marvellous museum has over 200 hands-on displays of science and technology, past and present.
-Don’t miss the incredible digital planetarium dome to see the solar system like never before.
+Thinktank is not your average science museum—it's an adventure in learning!
+From steam engines to human intestines, this fantastic museum features over 200 hands-on displays showcasing science and technology, both past and present.
+Be sure to check out the incredible digital planetarium dome to experience the solar system like never before.

 Lego Discovery Centre